 At ENSI’s helm are three co-directors, each bringing his own achievements and expertise.
 All three are ranked among the top 10 most influential chemists in the world, measured by how often their work is cited by others.

-Paul Alivisatos is Vice Chancellor for Research and the Samsung Distinguished Chair in Nanoscience and Nanotechnology in UC Berkeley’s College of Chemistry.
+Paul Alivisatos is UC Berkeley's Executive Vice Chancellor and Provost and the Samsung Distinguished Chair in Nanoscience and Nanotechnology.
 Prof. Alivisatos’ groundbreaking contributions to the fundamental physical chemistry of nanocrystals are the hallmarks of his distinguished career.
 His research breakthroughs include the synthesis of size- and shape-controlled nanoscrystals, and forefront studies of nanocrystal properties, including optical, electrical, structural and thermodynamic.
 In his research, he has demonstrated key applications of nanocrystals in biological imaging and renewable energy.

 Omar Yaghi is the James and Neeltje Tretter Chair and professor of chemistry at UC Berkeley and a Berkeley Lab researcher.
 He is well known for his work with metal-organic frameworks (MOFs) and covalent organic frameworks (COFs), which can be used to store gases such as hydrogen and methane for transport.
 MOFs and COFs may also have applications for clean water and artificial photosynthesis, as well as thermal batteries.
 Prof. Yaghi and his team specialize in the stitching molecules and molecular-level structures together to create new materials.